-- Waves are vibrations (jiggles) that move through a material - Frequency: how often a piece of material in the wave moves back and forth. - Waves can be longitudinal (back-andforth motion) or transverse (up-anddown motion).
+- Waves are vibrations tied together in neighboring pieces of a material - Frequency: how often a piece of material moves back and forth. - Waves can be longitudinal (back-and-forth motion) or transverse (up-and-down motion). - When a wave is caught in between walls, it will bounce back and forth to create a standing wave, but only if its frequency is just right.

-- When a wave is caught in between walls, it will bounce back and forth to create a standing wave, but only if its frequency is just right! - Sound is a longitudinal wave that moves through air and other materials.
-In a sound wave the molecules jiggle back and forth, getting closer together and further apart.
+• Sound is a longitudinal wave that moves through air and other materials.
+The pitch you hear (low or high sound) is the frequency of the sound wave.